Meet the Staff

 Director of Communications

 Melanie Flood is the Director of Communications for the First 5 Association of California, as well as its complementary Foundation, and the First 5 Center for Children's Policy.
-Prior to joining the Association, Melanie was the Director of Development & Communications for Sacramento Food Bank & Family Services (SFBFS).
-During her time at SFBFS, she developed strategic communications, fundraising, and public awareness campaigns to address food insecurity in Sacramento County.
-Previously, Melanie was the Director of Communications for two trade associations in the United Kingdom - Social Enterprise UK (a strategic partner of the Cabinet Office) and the UK Fashion & Textile Association (a trade challenge partner of the Department for International Trade).
+Prior to joining the Association, Melanie was the Director of Development & Communications for Sacramento Food Bank & Family Services.
+Previously, Melanie was the Director of Communications for Social Enterprise UK (a strategic partner of the Cabinet Office) and the UK Fashion & Textile Association (a trade challenge partner of the Department for International Trade).
 Melanie is a graduate of the American Academy of Dramatic Arts in Los Angeles and the American Conservatory Theater’s Master of Fine Arts program in San Francisco.
-She is a Fellow of the RSA (Royal Society of Arts) and a member of the Greater Sacramento Hate Crimes Task Force, coordinated by the Department of Justice.
+She is a Fellow of the Royal Society of Arts and a Co-Chair for The National Organization for Rare Disorders Policy & Advocacy Task Force.

-Shelby is the Operations Coordinator of First 5 Association.
+Shelby is the Senior Executive Administrator of the First 5 Association and CA Children & Families Foundation.
 Her solution-oriented approach and skillful handling of communications, schedules, and details keep Association projects on track and executed seamlessly.
-Prior to working at First 5, she was a full-time mom to her now 5-year-old son, and assisted entrepreneurs with their start-up office management needs.
-Her background is in accounting, including 7 years of providing concierge service to high-net worth clients.
-Shelby graduated summa cum laude with a Bachelor’s degree in Business Administration from St. Edward’s University in Austin, Texas.
+Before working at First 5, she was a financial assistant for clients through a Bay Area CPA firm.
+During the 0-5 years with her son, she remotely assisted entrepreneurs with their start-up office management needs.